Cairo-Uni-Racing-Team-Embedded-Teams-23/Communication-and-IOT-/BluePill Drivers/CURT_RCC/README.md

 #### Steps

 1. Initialize system clock.
 This selects the clock for the core based on the selected clock from the pre-build configuration file in RCC_config.h.
+This should be called at the very start of the main function before anything else.

 ```c
 RCC_voidInitSysClock();